It’s February and that means Valentine’s Day is on its way! Valentine’s Day is all about love, treats, pampering, chocolates, and flowers of course!

 Violet products at Best Chinese Medicines

-While zi hua di ding was more popularly used in the times of mumps and scrofula, today it is reserved for more mild skin conditions like acne.
-At
+While violet was more popularly used in the times of mumps and scrofula, today it is reserved for more mild skin conditions like acne.

 Have a Happy Herbal Valentine’s Day

 Flowers have much more to offer us than their beauty.
 In some cases, flowers can heal our infections, reduce inflammation, enhance our circulation, nourish our eyes, and even make us more beautiful.